HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 # Change the front page

 Let's tell Rails to make an index page at our home for us.
-Before we can tell it something new, we have to tell it to stop running the server by pressing `Ctrl + c`.
+Before we can tell the commandline to do something new, we have to tell it quit what it's currently doing (running the server) by pressing `Ctrl + c`.

 Then, we can tell it to make something: